haveisi/housing-sustainability-analytics-portfolio/README.md

 **Focus:** Multifamily property performance, utility-cost risk, retrofit ROI, emissions, waste, and affordability pressure screening.

 This project uses a simulated multifamily housing portfolio to evaluate operating-cost risk, building performance, retrofit financial performance, and rent-plus-utility affordability pressure.

+The dashboard helps identify which properties may need attention first, which retrofit actions have stronger financial value, and where building-performance issues may overlap with resident affordability concerns.

 **Key capabilities:**